AvivNatan/BeSafeHackathon2025/README.md

 ### Test the Application
 - Navigate to the client URL (default: `http://localhost:3000`).
+- **Register or Log In:**
+  - Register for a new account or log in if already registered.
+- **Analyze Text:**
-- Paste any text into the input box on the homepage.
+  - On the main page, paste your text into the input box and submit it.
-- Submit the text to receive feedback on whether the content is negative or normal.
+  - View real-time feedback indicating whether the content is negative or normal.
+- **View History:**
+  - Access the history page to view previously analyzed messages tied to your account.

 ---

 ## **Features**
+- **Login and Registration:**
+  - Secure account creation with hashed passwords.
+  - Log in to access personalized features, including message history.
 - **Content Analysis:**
   - Classifies user-submitted text as negative (e.g., violent or inappropriate) or normal.
   - Provides real-time feedback to users.
+- **Message History:**
+  - Users can view a log of all their previously analyzed messages.
 - **Frontend:**
-  - Simple and intuitive UI for pasting and analyzing text.
+  - Simple and intuitive UI for registering, logging in, pasting text, and viewing history.
   - Responsive design for seamless usage across devices.
 - **Backend:**
-  - Analyzes text using a custom logic engine.
-  - Stores analysis logs securely in a **MongoDB** database.
-- **Integration:**
-  - Smooth interaction between frontend and backend using RESTful API endpoints.
+  - Secure login and registration endpoints.
+  - Custom API endpoints for text analysis and message history retrieval.
+  - Middleware for enhanced security and data validation.
+- **Database:**
+  - **MongoDB** for storing user credentials, message history, and analysis logs.

 ---

 ## **Project Showcase**
 - The project will be demonstrated at the hackathon event next week.
-- The key feature (text analyzer) and its potential applications will be highlighted during the presentation.
+- The key features, including login, text analysis, and message history, will be showcased during the presentation.

 ---